-T hree months ended Ju ne 30, Ch ange
+Six months ende d September 30,

-- 2 2012 2011 \$ % Change
+2012 2011 Change % Change

-(US dollars in millio ıs)
+(US dollar s in millions)

-S \$ 107.8 \$ 125.7 \$(17.8) (14.2)%
+\$ 220.9 \$ 243.6 \$(22.7) (9.3)%

-The decrease in revenue of \$17.8 million was primarily attributable to a decrease in revenue from existing clients of \$22.8 million partially offset by revenue from new clients of \$5.0 million, including revenue contribution of \$0.4 million from Fusion, which we acquired in June 2012.
-The decrease in revenue from existing clients was primarily attributable to our auto claims business on account of changes to certain client contracts and contracts with repair centers whereby the significant risk of services and the credit risk are now borne by these clients instead of us.
+The decrease in revenue of \$22.7 million was primarily attributable to a decrease in revenue from existing clients of \$33.1 million, partially offset by revenue from new clients of \$10.4 million, including revenue contribution of \$4.6 million from Fusion, which we acquired in June 2012.
+The decrease in revenue from existing clients was primarily attributable to the termination of a contract with a large client in our auto claims business in April 2012 to whom we provided repair management services.
+As we acted as principal in our dealings with third party repair centers and this client, we accounted for the amounts received from this client for payments to repair centers and the payments made to repair centers in connection with our services provided for this client as revenue and cost of revenue, respectively (see "-- Overview").
+The termination of this contract resulted in a decrease in revenue, with a corresponding decrease of the same amount in our cost of revenue.
+In addition, the decrease in revenue from existing clients was primarily attributable to our auto claims business on account of changes to certain client contracts and contracts with repair centers during the first quarter of fiscal 2012 whereby the significant risk of services and the credit risk are now borne by these clients instead of us.
 As a result of these changes, we no longer account for the amounts received from these clients for payments to repair centers as revenue, resulting in lower revenue.

-Revenue by Geography
+Revenue by geography